In my last article, I introduced Cell-Free Protein Synthesis.

 Today I want to talk about a major bottleneck in in vitro cell-free protein expression; low yield.

-Most often, paying attention to the important factors such as template purity & design, transcription and translation inhibitors and potassium and magnesium concentration will solve any problems with low yields.
+Most often, paying attention to the important factors such as template purity and design, transcription and translation inhibitors, and potassium and magnesium concentration will solve any problems with low yields.
 But, sometimes it’s more complicated and other approaches are needed.

 Problem 1: Codon Bias

 Codon Bias is a problem in both in vitro and in vivo expression systems.
 The problem arises when the protein of interest contains codons for which the expression extract contains few tRNAs (more info here).